Loan Agreements and Sanctions: Lamesa Investments Limited v Cynergy Bank Limited¹15 July 2020

 The judge found in favour of CBL, with the main points being: CBL was mindful of the secondary sanctions risk when it entered into the facility agreement; and it was not necessary for there to be an express prohibition on payment in order to enable CBL to rely on the word ‘mandatory’ in the proviso to clause 9.1 of the facility agreement.

 The decision in the Court of Appeal

 The Court of Appeal dismissed CBL’s appeal but applied reasoning which differs from that of the judge at first instance.
 There, the context and nature of the facility agreement had not been highlighted but in the Court of Appeal it was held significant that it was an agreement to provide Tier 2 capital to CBL for capital adequacy purposes, including CRD IV.
 It was written in a way which was different from other types of loan agreements but was found to be on broadly standard terms for an agreement funding Tier 2 capital.
 In giving the leading judgment, the Chancellor (Sir Geoffrey Vos) said that in such a case, when applying the “unitary” approach to contractual interpretation the words used had greater significance than the factual background or matrix.
-He observed that the first instance judge had focused on what the parties might or might not have intended and also thought that he had focused more on the commercial interests of LIL rather than, as he should, focusing on the commercial interests of each party in a balanced way.
+He observed that the first instance judge had focussed on what the parties might or might not have intended and also thought that he had focussed more on the commercial interests of LIL rather than, as he should, focussing on the commercial interests of each party in a balanced way.
 That requirement for a balanced approach sat alongside the principle that clear words would be needed to abrogate a payment obligation in a loan agreement.

 "The requirement for a balanced approach sat alongside the principle that clear words would be needed to abrogate a payment obligation in a loan agreement."